nicolgit/hub-and-spoke-playground/scenarios/cross-on-premise-routing.md

 * Configure BGP: ENABLE
 * ASN: 65514
 * BGP peer IP: 10.12.4.254
-(if the portals answers ERROR, just refresh the page, probably the configuration is ok anyway)
+(if the portals shows an ERROR on save, just refresh the page, probably the configuration is ok anyway)